GfSE/SAF-Specification/stakeholders.md

 * What is the lack / deficiency / gap in current capability implementation that is addressed with the intended solution?
 * What is the necessary accuracy and resolution for processing?
 * What is the necessary response time for an interface or a service?
+* What is the operational context to achieve an operational story?
 * What is the physical breakdown of the system?
 * What is the rationale when requirements are not considered?
 * What is the sequence of interactions among the system and context elements
 * What is the system boundary definition?
 * What is the task executed by an organization, enterprise, or operational entity in the Operational Context?
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?

+  ***Rationale:  In my role, I need to coordinated external interfaces with external partners.***
+* What operational capabilities are defined?
+* What operational exchanges do operational performers need to consume or provide?
+* What operational process activities shall be executed during the execution of an operational story?
+* What possible threads of operational process activities have to be carried out to achieve the operational story main and alternative goals?
 * What services are expected from external entities?
 * What shall be validated to the customer at system level?
-* What system elements are make-items, reuse items or COTS?
+* What system elements are make-items, reuse items, or COTS?
 * Which (system and system partial) functions are assigned to a logical item and logical item components?
 Note: if allocation of usage is used, then allocation of definition is a derived relationship XOR.
+* Which Operational Performer will operate or run the system?
 * Which Stakeholder are relevant to the system and might impose requirements?

   ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***